xaur/decred-news/guidelines.md

   * add GitHub Pages, Medium and other links to `mirros.md`
 * add all new known translations to `index.md` and `mirrors.md` accordingly
 * push the branch, open a PR against `master`
-* share the PR link in #writers\_room, ask translators to submit any missed translations
+* share the PR link in #writers, ask translators to submit any missed translations
 * collect submissions for several days
 * add a single combined commit to `master` and `gh-pages`